-The armed conflict in Colombia: a pain that doesn't go away
+Armed conflict in Colombia: A pain that doesn't go away

 There are at least five ongoing non-international armed conflicts that continue to affect the daily lives of Colombia's civilians and their ability to live in dignity.